sharulshafie/Passengers-Survived-the-Titanic-Shipwreck-Prediction-using-NN-from-Scratch/README.md

-# Passengers Survived the Titanic Shipwreck Prediction using NN from Scratch
+# Passengers Survived the Titanic Prediction using NN from Scratch

 dataset used : https://www.kaggle.com/competitions/titanic